TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

        show := addToList(example_registration)
    }

-* When you look at existing page TSconfig in the :guilabel:`Info` module, you may notice that ``show`` has been set to include all for the "plugins" tab:
+When you look at existing page TSconfig in the :guilabel:`Info` module, you may notice that :typoscript:`show` has been set to include all for the :guilabel:`Plugins` tab:

 .. code-block:: typoscript